 On a Reboot, which is best?

 You have two options when selecting a Reboot plan: juice only, or juice plus eating an exclusively fruit and vegetable diet.
 Both are great, and which you choose will depend on your goals and your current state of health.
-You can read more about these options and the different Reboot plans, or find more information in my book The Reboot with Joe Juice Diet.

 If you are Rebooting for health reasons, or have modest weight loss goals, an eating Reboot may be a better option.
 However, if you are Rebooting because you have moderate to high weight loss goals, a juicing Reboot is a better option.
 When you juice only, you tend to lose weight more rapidly.